Agent+P: Guiding UI Agents via Symbolic Planning: Background and Motivation

-\autoref{tab:utg_comparison_separated} compares the UI complexity measured by the number of UTG nodes and edges between successful and failed apps.
-Our Wilcoxon Signed-Rank test~\cite{wilcoxon1945individual} shows that failed apps have significantly more UTG nodes and edges than successful ones ($p=0.03$).
-This finding indicates that existing UI agents struggle with navigating apps with complex UIs, which motivates our work to leverage an app's transition structure to enhance agent performance.
+\autoref{tab:utg_comparison_separated} compares the UI complexity, measured by the number of UTG nodes and edges, between these two categories.
+Our statistical analysis shows that apps where agents underperform ($\text{SR}_{\text{app}} \le \overline{\text{SR}}$) have significantly more UTG nodes and edges than those where they succeed ($p=0.03$).
+This indicates that existing agents struggle with high-complexity UIs, motivating our approach to leverage the app's transition structure.